Jvk1166z/kingpin/README.md

 &nbsp;
 &nbsp;

-### What does permenant mean, you may ask?
+### What does permanent mean, you may ask?
 Yet again, very simple;
-Permenant is defined as anything that isn't easily removed without damage to whatever surface it's attached to.
+Permanent is defined as anything that isn't easily removed without damage to whatever surface it's attached to.
 No shit.

 &nbsp;

-  A list of things that are considered permenant:
+  A list of things that are considered permanent:
   * Stickers that are not easily removed.
   * Papers that are duct taped on (fuck you).
   * Anything involving glue.
 Especially gorilla glue (ooh ooh ah ah).